konflux-ci/release-service-catalog/tasks/prepare-fbc-release/README.md

 | snapshotPath | Path to the JSON string of the Snapshot spec in the data workspace      | No       | -                  |
 | dataPath     | Path to the JSON string of the merged data to use in the data workspace | No       | -                  |

+## Changes in 1.3.1
+* Changed the replace_tag function to only replace the version when the {{ OCP_VERSION }}
+  placeholder is given
+* Added the validateOcpVersion function to check if the index version matches with the one found in the base image

 ## Changes in 1.3.0
 * updated the base image used in this task